hossam1231/Watchdog-Json/README.md

 ## Usage

-First run the server `react-json-lens` using your favourite package manager:
+First run the server `watchdog-server` using your favourite package manager:

 ```bash
 yarn server